AmingAndrei/violence.website/content/factions/pale/viridian.md

 1. Agriculture
     - Oversees all farmland, hydroponic zones, and vertical grow systems within the Chromatican City and its controlled perimeter.
     - Implements and enforces food safety protocols, soil purity standards, and nutritional baselines for both processed and raw consumables.
-    - Continuously works to maximize crop yield and bio-efficiency.
+    - Continuously works to maximise crop yield and bio-efficiency.

 2. Botanical Research
     - Conducts ongoing studies into OTHERWHERE-native flora, examining their potential applications, under the supervision of Ultraviolet.